joleeene/CAToolbox_UI/README.md

 Python 3.0+ based.

 # HOW TO USE THIS
-Git clone this to your storage, open the script in Maya and modify the path.
+Download this to your storage, open the script in Maya and modify the path.